 Cannabis extraction is compared to the procedure used in making coffee, essential oils, minerals and even vitamins.
 In marijuana, the primary compounds to extract are CBD and terpenes.
 Why?
 These are the compounds that are known for their flavors and aromas.
 Prior to selling cannabis extracted products, you should consider using various extraction techniques that you can test to see the results, what works and what doesn’t.

 In the extraction process, there are compounds that should be avoided and trashed.
 These consist of chlorophyll and fats.
 If you don’t have as much fats and chlorophyll in the compound, then the extraction process will be shorter.
 If you have to deal with more fats and chlorophyll, then the opposite is true.
 It will take longer to aggressively extract these compounds.

 In fact, you will get more yields from the extraction process.
 If you are dealing with excess fat and chlorophyll, you will have more clean-up to contend with.
 Most extraction times will usually be between two to eight hours.

 At Cannabis Training University, you will receive cannabis extraction certification where you will learn the various techniques, which may include:

 - Supercritical CO2 Extraction

 The main method used is oftentimes supercritical CO2, but this is done using a heavy duty extractor machine.
 The procedure involves transforming carbon dioxide into supercritical liquid.
 How is this done?
 Well, the Cannabis training school at CTU teaches that you apply temperature as well as pressure to achieve the supercritical liquid, after which the CO2 has the ability to become a solvent.

 The Process of Cannabis Extractions

-If you want to know more about cannabis extraction and what else is involved in the process, it is best to take the extensive courses offered online by the Cannabis Training University.
+If you want to know learn about THC extraction and what else is involved in the process, it is best to take our extensive Cannabis Extraction Pro course offered online by the Cannabis Training University.
 Act now by signing up today as a student.